nandabritto/PP5/README.md

 1. Shipping address

-  + User can add a shipping address and save it on profile if didn't do it before.
+  + Users can add a shipping address and save it on the profile if they didn't do it before.
-  + User can add the same billing address just checking the checkbox
+  + user can add the same billing address just by checking the checkbox

 <img width="700" src="media/readme/features_ss/shipping_address.jpg">

 2. Billing address

-  + User can add a billling address and save it on profile if didn't do it before.
+  + users can add a billing address and save it on the profile if they didn't before.

 <img width="700" src="media/readme/features_ss/billing_address.jpg">

-  + User can auto complete billing address with saved shipping address from profile
+  + User can auto-complete billing address with a saved shipping address from profile

 <img width="700" src="media/readme/features_ss/billing_shipping_same.jpg">

 ### **Confirm Order Page**

-1. All shipping and billing address ae available to be confirm by the user
+1. All shipping and billing addresses are available to be confirmed by the user

-2. If want to change address user can come back to the last page and change it
+2. If users want to change address user can come back to the last page and change it

 <img width="700" src="media/readme/features_ss/confirm_order.jpg">